 Equitable Justice Fellow – National Urban League (New York, NY) / Columbia Law School

-Indira Rivera serves as Equitable Justice Fellow at the National Urban League.
-She is also a Posse Scholar and graduated summa cum laude from Trinity College in 2021 with a Bachelor of Arts in Political Science and a double minor in Legal Studies and Latin American and Caribbean Studies.
+Indira is a Posse Scholar and graduated summa cum laude from Trinity College in 2021 with a Bachelor of Arts in Political Science and a double minor in Legal Studies and Latin American and Caribbean Studies.
 During her time at Trinity, Indira was a teaching assistant, coordinator for a women’s empowerment organization, ambassador for the Career Development Center and executive board member of the Latin American Student Association, Caribbean Student Association and Center for Caribbean Studies.
 She also studied abroad for three semesters in Europe, Latin America and the Caribbean learning about political, economic and cultural development in these regions.
 For the last seven years, Indira has completed legal internships at various entities such as Accenture, the Marijuana Policy Project, Travelers Insurance and the US Attorney’s Office for the Southern District of New York.
 In 2022, Indira will attend Columbia Law School where she plans to study criminal or international human rights law.

 Associate, Justice and Opportunity – United Way of New York City (New York, NY) / New York University School of Law

 Sharonya Vadakattu served as Associate for Justice and Opportunity at the United Way of New York City where she worked to connect community-based nonprofits with young adults or families who were at risk.